Julius Caesar's planned invasion of the Parthian Empire: Background and motivation for invasion

+Historian Nic Fields argued that Caesar's plan was a "grandiose campaign" backed by "breathtaking self-assurance", with the dictator seemingly being more inspired by his own comparatively limited military experience with eastern enemies than the reality on the ground.
+Even though the Parthians had completely crushed Crassus' legions, Caesar may have still seen the Parthian Empire in the context of the "myth of eastern degeneracy" which had been reinforced by his easy victory over the Kingdom of Pontus in 47 BC.

 Preparation and invasion plans

 There is evidence that Caesar had begun practical preparation for the campaign some time before late 45 BC.
 By 44 BC Caesar had begun a mass mobilization, sixteen legions (c.60,000 men) and 10,000 cavalry were being gathered for the invasion.
 These would be supported by auxiliary cavalry and light armed infantry.
+In 46 and 45, two supporters of Caesar, Titus Carisius and Lucius Valerius Acisculus, also struck denarii with eastern symbols, such as Sol and the sphinx, which may allude to the planned campaign.

 Six of the legions had already been sent to Macedonia to train, along with a large sum of gold for the expedition.
 Octavius was sent to Apollonia (within modern Albania), ostensibly as a student, to remain in contact with the army.
 As Caesar planned to be away for some time, he reordered the senate and ensured that all magistrates, consuls and tribunes would be appointed by him during his absence.
 Caesar intended to leave Rome to start the campaign on 18 March; however, three days prior to his departure he was assassinated.

 The expedition was planned to take three years.
 It was to begin with a punitive attack on Dacia under King Burebista, who had been threatening Macedonia's northern border.
 It has been suggested by Christopher Pelling that Dacia, not Parthia, was going to be the expedition's main target.

 After Dacia the army was then to invade Parthia from Armenia.
 The ancient sources diverge.
 Suetonius states that Caesar wished to proceed cautiously and would not fully engage the Parthian army unless he had determined their full strength.
 Although he implies that Caesar's goal was an expansion of the empire, not just its stabilization, Plutarch describes a bolder campaign by writing that once Parthia had been subdued, the army would move through the Caucasus, attack Scythia and return to Italy after it had conquered Germania.
 Plutarch also states that the construction of a canal through the isthmus of Corinth for which Anienus had been placed in charge, was to occur during the campaign.